Sports Hall Heating

 Heating indoor sports facilities, even with radiant cassettes, can be prohibitively expensive when the facility is only used intermittently.
 In these circumstances halogen heaters are sometimes preferred because they are instantly effective and therefore no pre-heating is required.

-Halogen heaters are generally mounted between 3m and 5m above floor level, and emit shortwave energy which is absorbed by solid bodies including the floor, equipment and, of course, people.
+Quartz halogen heaters are generally mounted between 3m and 5m above floor level, and emit shortwave energy which is absorbed by solid bodies including the floor, equipment and, of course, people.
 Because halogen heaters operate in the shortwave part of the spectrum, some light output is inevitable.
 However the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.

 Quartz heaters are instantly effective making them ideal for sporadically used sports halls